 One of the main reasons for an engine misfire can be attributed to an imbalance in the air to fuel ratio within the internal combustion chamber.
 This usually means there is not enough fuel and too much air being mixed together.

 For the combustion to be successful, the mixture needs a specific proportion of fuel for the amount of air entering the engine.
-Otherwise, you will notice the engine misfire while you remain idle.
+Otherwise, you will notice the cylinder misfire while your engine is idling.
 But when you’re driving at faster speeds, the symptoms of the misfire will go away.

 2) Ignition System Issues